Factbox: Big Democratic field taking shape for 2020 U.S. presidential race

 The diverse group vying to challenge President Donald Trump, the likely Republican nominee, includes six U.S. senators.
 A record six women are running, as well as black, Hispanic and openly gay candidates who would make history if one of them became the party’s nominee.

-Here are the Democrats who have launched campaigns or are expected to pursue a presidential bid, listed in order of their RealClearPolitics national polling average.
+Here are the Democrats who have launched campaigns or are expected to pursue a presidential bid, listed in order of their RealClearPolitics national polling average for those who register in opinion surveys.
+(For a graphic, see: tmsnrt.rs/2Ff62ZC)

 The leader in polls of Democratic presidential contenders is not even a candidate yet.
 But Biden, who served eight years as vice president under former President Barack Obama and 36 years in the U.S. Senate, looks poised to join the 2020 race.
-At 76, he will be the second oldest candidate in the Democratic primary, after Senator Bernie Sanders.
+At 76, he will be the second oldest candidate in the Democratic nominating contests, after Senator Bernie Sanders.
 Biden will be a key figure in the Democratic debate over whether a liberal political newcomer or a centrist veteran is needed to win back the White House.
 Liberal activists criticize his Senate record, including his authorship of the 1994 crime act that led to increased incarceration rates, and his ties to the financial industry, which is prominent in his home state of Delaware.
 Biden, who relishes his “Middle-Class Joe” nickname and touts his working-class roots, made unsuccessful bids for the nomination in 1988 and 2008.
+Biden, recently the subject of allegations of unwanted physical contact with women, in video pledged to be “more mindful” of respecting “personal space,” an attempt to tamp down the controversy.

 The senator from Vermont lost the Democratic nomination in 2016 to Hillary Clinton but has jumped in for a second try.
 In the 2020 race, Sanders, 77, will have to fight to stand out in a packed field of progressives touting issues he brought into the Democratic Party mainstream four years ago.
 His proposals include free tuition at public colleges, a $15 minimum wage and universal healthcare.
 He benefits from strong name recognition and a robust network of small-dollar donors, helping him to raise $5.9 million during his first day in the contest.
 Sanders, whose father was a Jewish immigrant from Poland, has shown a more personal side in this campaign, highlighting his struggles while growing up in a working-class family.
 He also has tried to reach out to black and Hispanic leaders after having trouble winning over minority voters in 2016.